NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2022 and .NET 6 or newer required._

 ## What's new?
-(Version 2.35)
+(Version 2.35.1)

-• Migration to .NET 6 and project restructuring.
-• Smooth loop: Creates a smooth loop by analyzing frames, which is done by comparing to the first/starting one.
+• Just a quick bug fix for the installer.

 ### Fixed:

-♦ Reduced the chance for a crash when stopping a recording (with DirectX).
-♦ Discarding when in manual or interaction capture modes could cause a block scenario.
+♦ The install process was failling if you had SharpDx set up (error 2711).

 ### Known Bugs: